Some links in this post may be affiliate links

 Avoid frequent repotting as it prefers to be pot-bound.
 Repot only when it has outgrown its current pot; when roots begin to grow through the drainage holes.

 Use a pot 1-2 sizes larger and one that has a drainage hole to prevent the soil from getting soggy.
 Never allow the roots to sit in soggy soil as it can result in leaf drop and root-rot.
+Check out these ceramic pots available on Amazon.

-When Council Tree has reached maximum height or it has become leggy, cut back the branches to rejuvenate growth and also encourage a bushy, compact growth.
+Pruning Ficus Yellow Gem is easy.
+Remove dead and yellow leaves to maintain the plant neat and discourage pest and disease infestations.
+When tree has reached maximum height or it has become leggy, cutback the branches with a sharp, clean pair of pruning scissors to rejuvenate growth and encourage a bushy, compact growth.
 Use the foliage emanating from the pruning to propagate new plants.

 Ficus Yellow Gem can be propagated during the growing season by air layering or by stem and stem-tip cuttings.